 Here you can see how much each investment fund has gained or lost over the last month.
-Every month, we report the returns, after fees and tax at the top PIR (28%) of each of our investment funds.
+Every month, we report the returns, after fees and before tax of each of our investment funds.

 You can also compare how each of our investment funds have tracked against a benchmark since their inception.